What it is and why it matters

 For example, GPT-3, OpenAI’s language generator can automatically create shorter content pieces based on structured data, automating the development of product descriptions, tweets, customer marketing emails, short news reports, all in less than a second.

 Using NLP to generate insights

-As indicated in the models section above, NLP is an algorithm that crosses linguistic, computer science, and artificial intelligence boundaries.
-ML can use NLP to parse through language-based content, whether voice-based or textual, and create usable datasets that can then be parsed based on a multitude of variables, such as sentiment, which provide valuable insights into customers’ feedback on products, relevant trends, and measurable churn risk.
+As indicated in one of the sections above, NLP is a sub-field that crosses linguistic, computer science, and artificial intelligence boundaries.
+NLP techniques can be used to parse through language-based content, whether voice-based or textual, and create usable datasets that can then be parsed based on a multitude of variables, such as sentiment, which provide valuable insights into customers’ feedback on products, relevant trends, and measurable churn risk.
 These data-based insights embedded in thousands of customer posts and interactions across multiple channels can, again, lead to product improvement, churn reduction, new (customer-desired) products, and services, and, ultimately, conversions.